dramborleg/polar_tales/README.md

 ## Usage

+polar tales is intended to be run at a periodic intervals so that when it steals focus, the user is reminded to update the notes.
+The time period between application runs is also tracked and used to create estimates of the time spent working on each task.
+To accomplish this, the duration between the previous and current launch is added to the last task which is focused/edited before exiting.
+The sleep interval can be adjusted up or down based on the desired accuracy of time estimates (the entire interval is attributed to just one task) weighed against how frequently one is willing to tolerate interruptions to their workflow.

-polar tales is intended to be run at a periodic intervals so that when it starts up, it serves as a reminder to update the notes.
-This periodic launch is not implemented within polar tales (yet?) so a small shell script could be useful
+The periodic interval launch is not implemented within polar tales (yet?) so this is an example script which could be used to kick it off

 ```sh
 #!/bin/bash